Walter Rodney: Academic influence

-Rodney's most influential book was How Europe Underdeveloped Africa, published in 1972 by Jessica Huntley and associates of Bogle L'Ouverture Publications.
-In it he described how Africa had been exploited by European imperialists, which he argued led directly to the modern underdevelopment of most of the continent.
-The book became influential as well as controversial: it was groundbreaking in that it was among the first to bring a new perspective to the question of underdevelopment in Africa.
+Rodney's most influential book is How Europe Underdeveloped Africa, published in 1972 by Bogle-L'Ouverture Publications, London, England and the Tanzanian Publishing House (TPH) Dar es Salaam Tanzania.
+In it Rodney described how Africa had been exploited by European imperialists, which he argued led directly to the modern underdevelopment of most of the continent.
+The book became influential and controversial.
+It was groundbreaking in that it was among the first to bring a new perspective to the question of underdevelopment in Africa.
 Rodney's analysis went far beyond the previously accepted approach in the study of Third World underdevelopment.